QI2lab/napari-spot-detection/README.md

 ## Installation

-This package relies on [opm-merfish-analysis](https://github.com/QI2lab/opm-merfish-analysis), that details how to install other dependencies such as [localize-psf](https://github.com/QI2lab/localize-psf) and a fork of [GPUfit](https://github.com/QI2lab/Gpufit), as well as CUDA dependencies.
-Then you can run:
+This package relies on [spots3d](https://github.com/QI2lab/spots3d), that details how to install other dependencies such as [localize-psf](https://github.com/QI2lab/localize-psf) and a fork of [GPUfit](https://github.com/QI2lab/Gpufit), as well as CUDA dependencies.
+Once spots3d is installed, you can run:

     pip install git+https://github.com/QI2lab/napari-spot-detection.git